tiagosiebler/bybit-api/README.md

 - [Bybit API Docs (choose API category from the tabs at the top)](https://bybit-exchange.github.io/docs/futuresV2/inverse/#t-introduction).

 ## Structure
 The connector is written in TypeScript.
 A pure JavaScript version can be built using `npm run build`, which is also the version published to [npm](https://www.npmjs.com/package/bybit-api).

 This connector is fully compatible with both TypeScript and pure JavaScript projects.
+The version on npm is the output from the `build` command and can be used in projects without TypeScript (although TypeScript is definitely recommended).

 - [src](./src) - the whole connector written in TypeScript
 - [lib](./lib) - the JavaScript version of the project (built from TypeScript).
 This should not be edited directly, as it will be overwritten with each release.